You must pay Class 1A National Insurance contributions on work benefits you give to your employees, such as a company mobile phone.

 You pay contributions on termination awards through PAYE.

-Ways to pay - work benefits only
+Other ways to pay contributions on work benefits

 Make sure you pay HM Revenue and Customs (HMRC) by the deadline.
 You may have to pay interest and penalties if your payment is late.